 Longitude Westerly anomalies (orange/red shading) represent anomalous west-to-east flow.
 Easterly anomalies (blue shading) represent anomalous east-to-west flow.
 Westerly anomalies were evident across sections of the Maritime continent and the western Pacific Ocean from the latter half of June into mid-July.
 Easterly anomalies increased during mid-July over the Maritime continent and western Pacific and shifted eastward during mid-late July.

-Anomalous easterlies winds have recently been observed to the east of the Date Line, while conditions in the western Pacific are near-average.
+Anomalous winds have been weak, with easterly anomalies prevalent west of and near the Date Line, while westerly anomalies have been observed in the east-central Pacific.
 Time

 Outgoing Longwave Radiation (OLR) Anomalies (7.5°S-7.5°N)